A study testing whether a study medicine from Novo Nordisk, cagrisema, can lower blood sugar and help with weight.

 Where this study is enrolling

-This trial has 21 US sites across 14 states.
-Contact the site coordinator directly to start the screening process.
+This trial has 21 sites across 14 states.
+Contact a site coordinator directly to start screening.

 - Yale School of MedicineNew Haven, Connecticut